jkeefe/cuny-prototyping-lab/THE_FINE_PRINT.md

 * A demo of your prototype
 * Your next steps

+To make this incredibly easy to pull off, I highly recommend you keep a log, diary, notebook, blog, or text file that tracks your thinking along the way.
+Just keep a chronological document tracking:

+- Your latest ideas for what you'd like to try building
+- The links, documents, and videos you check out along the way
+- Screenshots or phone photos of things you tried, drew, built, saw
+- Steps you took, things that worked, things that didn't
+- Your changes in direction, your narrowing of focus, your flat-out failures

+If you actually pull that information together every week, by the end of class the presentation will almost make itself.

 ## Grading

 There are 100 points possible in this class.

-* **Attendance:** 30 points possible, 2 points for each class attended.
+* **Attendance:** 15 points possible, 1 point for each class or planning session attended.
-* **Assignments:** 30 points possible, 1-2 points for awarded for each assignment completed.
+* **Assignments:** 20 points possible, 2 points for awarded for each assignment completed.
 Incomplete or low-effort submissions will get a 1.
-Assignments not turned in by the start of the class for which they were assigned will lose one point.
+Assignments not turned in by noon on the day of the class for which they were assigned will lose one point.
-* **Participation & Progress:** 30 points possible, 2 each week.
+* **Participation & Progress:** 30 points possible.
 This will be scored based on your active participation in class and your active progress on your projects.
 Note that absences will naturally cut into your participation score.
-* **Final presentation:** 10 points possible, based on the criteria set out in the syllabus.
+* **Final presentation:** 30 points possible, based on the criteria set out above.

 | Points | Grade |
 | ------ | ----- |